joshuar/go-hass-agent/docs/BREAKING_CHANGES.md

 ### Worker and Agent preferences merge

-Individual worker preferences, which were previously in their own files under the [configuration directory](../README#️-configuration-location), now live in the agent preferences file (`preferences.toml`).
+Individual worker preferences, which were previously in their own files under the [configuration directory](../README#️-preferences), now live in the agent preferences file (`preferences.toml`).

 #### What you need to do

 Any changes from the default values for worker preferences you have made will need to be **manually** changed in the agent preferences file.
-All workers with preferences should have their default preferences listed in the file.
-So you only need to scan and change the ones you have edited.
+All workers with preferences should have their default preferences listed in the file, and you can consult the list of sensors in the [README](../README.md#-sensors) which has relevant preferences mentioned.

+Once you have migrated any custom preferences, it is safe to delete the individual preferences files (named `*_preferences.toml`).

 ## v10.0.0